 How to Correct Your Workplace Shoulder, Back, and Neck Posture

-Many people either sit at a desk most of the day or stand for long periods of time.
+Many people either sit at a desk most of the day or stand for long periods.
 This may result in back tightness and ultimately affect how we stand.
 If you work at a desk, use an ergonomic chair that promotes healthy posture, and keep your laptop or computer at eye level at all times.
 If you require new equipment, speak with your manager or the HR department and adjust your workstation to better support your neck and shoulders.
 Find out more about good posture at work.

 By choosing purses or backpacks that uniformly distribute their weight across your shoulders or body, you can also enhance your upper back posture by reducing unneeded daily stress on your body.
-Pain and misalignment might be exacerbated by a large work bag that is consistently carried on the same shoulder.
+Pain and misalignment might be exacerbated by a large work bag consistently carried on the same shoulder.

 If you carry a backpack, its weight is likely one of the causes of your back pain.
 But the stress on your back—which eventually ruins your posture—comes from the space between your back and your bag.

-To correct this, move your backpack’s handles as close to your back as you can when carrying it to prevent your spine from arching too far.
+To correct this, move your backpack’s handles as close to your back as you can to prevent your spine from arching too far.
 Leave the bulky materials at your apartment, and if you need them, either carry them in your hands or go for a long walk (yes, exercise!) home.
 Your posture will be enhanced, and the weight off your back will truly be removed.

 Additionally, slouching damages your back and reduces your productivity.
 Sit straight during class to improve your posture and productivity.